AAS - Surgical Technology

 The Central Sterile Processing (CSP) curriculum is approved by the International Association of Healthcare Central Service Materiel Management (IAHCSMM).
 Recipients of this certificate are eligible to sit for the national certification exam.

 Students interested in the program should see the academic advisor for consultation and consult the college website for more specific information.
-An admission packet is available upon request from the Dean of Health Science Office and on the Surgical Technology website.
+An admission packet is available upon request from the Dean of Health Sciences Office and on the Surgical Technology website.

 AAS – Surgical Technology